 A statistically significant correlation was found between scores of the JSPE and JSPPPE (r=0.48, p<0.05).
 Significant correlations were also obtained between scores of the JSPE and patients’ assessments that their physician was concerned about their feelings (r=0.55, p<0.01), and that the physician took their wishes into account in making treatment decisions (r=0.48, p<0.05).
 A negative correlation was observed between scores of the JSPE and patient’s perception that their physician was in hurry (r=–0.50, p<0.01).

 Conclusions: These findings provide further support for the validity of the JSPE.
 Implications for the assessments of empathy in the physician-patient relationship as related to clinical outcomes are discussed.

-Keywords: Attitude of Health Personnel, Adult, Empathy, Female, Humans, Internship and Residency, Models, Statistical, Patient Care - psychology, Patient Satisfaction, Physician-Patient Relations, Physicians - psychology, Questionnaires, Social Perception
+Keywords: Attitude of Health Personnel, Empathy, Internship and Residency, Models, Statistical, Patient Care - psychology, Patient Satisfaction, Physician-Patient Relations, Physicians - psychology, Questionnaires, Social Perception